tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

 <div class="short-code-warning">
   <div>
     <p>Throughout this guide we'll be referring to a "website repo" and a "content repo".
-The _website repo_ is where your actual website is running, while the _content repo_ is where you'll be storing your markdown content.</p>
+The "website repo" is where your actual website is running, while the "content repo" is where you'll be storing your markdown content.</p>
   </div>

   <svg stroke="currentColor" fill="currentColor" stroke-width="0" viewBox="0 0 512 512" height="1em" width="1em" xmlns="http://www.w3.org/2000/svg">